rethinkdb/rethinkdb-rs/api/java/index.md

 - `authKey()`: the authentication key (default none).
 - `timeout()`: timeout period in seconds for the connection to be opened (default `20`).
 - `connect()`: instantiate a connection object with the parameters previously passed to the builder.
+- `certFile()`: a path to an SSL CA certificate.
+- `sslContext()`: an instance of an [SSLContext](https://docs.oracle.com/javase/8/docs/api/javax/net/ssl/SSLContext.html) class to use for SSL connections.

+Either `certFile` or `sslContext` must be supplied to make an SSL connection to the RethinkDB server.
+Only one should be used.

 If the connection cannot be established, a `ReqlDriverError` will be thrown.